 Voices Without Borders is a platform where every displaced person can voice their stories in their own narrative, sparking a dialogue to create a sense of unity.
 We are all equal and we can all become displaced.
 Our mission is to create a space where the journey of a displaced person can be better understood.

 Why?
 We believe that through raising awareness, we can overcome existing stigma around forced migration and ignite solidarity.
 By inviting displaced people to share their story in their own narrative, we want to celebrate their strength, resilience and courage.
 We believe that understanding and compassion come with education; our goal is to publish stories as well as deliver interactive workshops that will spark dialogues, encourage reflections and help each other to connect.
-We are three friends that met in Brighton in 2018 during our masters in Development Studies at the University of Sussex.

 Alicia Chen has worked as a freelance journalist and writer covering migrant and refugee issues since 2016.
 Her journalism journey began when she had a chance to get on a refugee rescue boat and write down the stories of refugees from there.
 Since then, she began reporting and documenting the lives of refugees across the Mediterranean, Lebanon, Greece, UK, Cambodia and Taiwan.
 She is also a contributing writer for Italy-based NPO Migrants of the Mediterranean.
 Alicia is based in Taipei, Taiwan.